mvt-project/mvt/docs/ios/records.md

 This JSON file is created by mvt-ios' `ConfigurationProfiles` module.
 The module extracts details about iOS configuration profiles that have been installed on the device.
 These should include both default iOS as well as third-party profiles.

+If indicators are provided through the command-line, they are checked against the configuration profile UUID to identify any known malicious profiles.
+Any matches are stored in *configuration_profiles_detected.json*.

 ---

 ### `contacts.json`